-The CDCM61002 is a highly versatile, low-jitter frequency synthesizer that can generate two low-jitter clock outputs, selectable between low-voltage positive emitter coupled logic (LVPECL), low-voltage differential signaling (LVDS), or low-voltage complementary metal oxide semiconductor (LVCMOS) outputs, from a low-frequency crystal or LVCMOS input for a variety of wireline and data The CDCM61002 communication applications. features an onboard PLL that can be easily configured solely through control pins.
+The CDCM61001 is a highly versatile, low-jitter frequency synthesizer that can generate low-jitter clock outputs, selectable between low-voltage positive emitter coupled logic (LVPECL), low-voltage differential signaling (LVDS), or low-voltage complementary metal oxide semiconductor (LVCMOS) outputs, from a low-frequency crystal or LVCMOS input for a variety of wireline and data communication applications.
+The CDCM61001 features an onboard PLL that can be easily configured solely through control pins.
 The overall output random jitter performance is less than 1ps, RMS (from 10 kHz to 20 MHz), making this device a perfect choice for use in demanding applications such as SONET, Ethernet, Fibre Channel, and SAN.
-The CDCM61002 is available in a small, 32-pin, 5-mm × 5-mm QFN package.
+The CDCM61001 is available in a small, 32-pin, 5-mm × 5-mm QFN package.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
+All trademarks are the property of their respective owners.